Saibot393/enhancedcombathud-t2k4e/README.md

 ### The documentation for the core argon features can be found [here](https://api.theripper93.com/modulewiki/enhancedcombathud/free)

-This module adjusts various Argon features for the Coriolis system:
+This module adjusts various Argon features for the Twilight: 2000 system:
 - **Portrait**
     - Both hit points and sanity will be displayed at the bottom left
     - The different armor values will be displayed at the bottom right